 In fact, SEO is very much related to what you do, even if you’re a web designer as opposed to a marketer.
 Many SEO experts who are asked to optimise an existing site have been frustrated to find a site that loads really slooowly, a navigation menu that reads Home | About Us | Services | Products | Contact, and filenames such as “www.example.com/content/article1” or “www.example.com/products/B009712HTL”.
 Not a keyword in sight – and it’s much more difficult to fix these types of SEO challenges when a site is already up and running!

-So if you’re not an SEO expert, and search marketing doesn’t really come into your day-to-day role, why should you even bother learning about it?
+So if you’re not an SEO expert, and search marketing doesn’t really come into your day-to-day role, why should you even bother including in your digital marketing training?

 Well, if you work in eCommerce, you’ll already know how important search is for customers finding and browsing your site, especially on mobile devices – 70% of smartphone users rely on their devices for shopping.
 And if your company has bricks and mortar locations, search becomes even more important: almost everyone with a smartphone does ‘near me’ searches.
 In addition to mobile devices, the growth of digital personal assistants such as Cortana and Amazon Echo mean that 40% of adults in the US use voice search at least once a day and Comscore predicts that by 2020 half of all searches will be voice-activated.
 So you need to work closely with your SEO folks to make sure that your eCommerce site is optimised for mobile, local and voice search.